Regan Dishon | | Fundraising | 0 comments

 Scale Your NPO’s Online Donations: Facebook Ads & the Google Ad Grant

-3 min read ✭ In this post, you will learn how the Google Ad Grant, Facebook, and Instagram ads are important to your digital fundraising strategy.
-Learn how you can leverage these digital marketing channels to scale your nonprofit’s online donations.
+3 min to read ✭ In this post, you will learn how the Google Ad Grant, Facebook, and Instagram ads are important to your digital fundraising strategy.
+Learn how you can leverage these digital marketing channels to scale your nonprofit's online donations.

 Your nonprofit can utilize the Google Ad Grant, Facebook Ads, and Instagram Ads to scale online donations.
 Now, to understand what we mean when we say “scale,” we are referring to a strategy that creates tremendous growth, creating nonlinear outcomes.

 According to the recent 2018 Giving Report, over 55% of donors prefer to give online.
 As online giving continues to grow each year, jumping from 15% in 2015 to 2016 and 23% from 2016 to 2017, it’s important to continue marketing where people’s attention is actually at.

 In today’s digital world, our attention is online and on social.
 It’s on Google, Facebook, and Instagram, so it’s time to take marketing there too.

 How to Utilize the Google Ad Grant to Your Advantage

 Everybody is constantly searching for something.
 Regardless of what they are searching for online, the odds that they are conducting their search on Google is very high.

 As 3.5 billion (yes, billion with a B!) searches are happening on the Google platform each day, there are subsequently that many people who are looking for solutions to their problems and answers to their questions.
 This request for information is what we call Search Intent, and it’s the reason why Google Ad Grants can be an immensely powerful tool for your organization.